mosterho/Biotools-altsplicesites/README.md

 ![screen cap of retrieving alternative splice site data](/docs/retrieve_altsplicesite.jpg)

-The following two screen captures shows the result of calling the "seed_altsplice.py" module, but for one gene. (needed two screen caps due to the size of the output)
+The following two screen captures shows the result of calling the "seed_altsplice.py" module, but for one gene. (needed two screen caps due to the size of the output).
+The option to print the results of seeding an entire species is available (pass in "Y" argument), but not recommended due to the amount of output.
+Runtime to generate the entire *Homo sapiens* "exons" collection is about 3 minutes.

 ![screen cap of the seed process for the "exons" collection](/docs/exons_seed1.jpg)
 ![screen cap of the seed process for the "exons" collection](/docs/exons_seed2.jpg)